davenquinn/xenoliths/paper/text/figure-captions.md

 ##textures

-Mineral classification images of each sample (1" round thin-section) created manually atop coregistered electron backscatter and optical imagery, showing the textural variation within Crystal Knob spinel peridotites.
+Mineral classification images of each sample (1" round thin section) created manually atop coregistered electron backscatter and optical imagery, showing the textural variation within Crystal Knob spinel peridotites.
 The variable clinopyroxene abundances corresponding to fertility are clearly visible, and